Search

 Greenwashing: What Can Corporate Green do for You?

 While the line separating the two – promoting and selling, that is – is without a doubt blurred, there nevertheless is a distinction to be made.
-If one is to promote environmentalism and/or the movements associated with environmentalism, we can assume they do so because they believe in and support the values behind the ideas (see our About Us page).
+If one is to promote environmentalism and/or the movements associated with environmentalism, we can assume they do so because they believe in and support the values behind the ideas.
 Alternatively, if one simply sells environmentalism, they do so because of a profit; they do not have to subscribe to the beliefs or values of the product.

 That is, of course, a simplification.
 It exists in many forms, from both targeted marketing to deceptive labels, and it can differ in degree.